hanjingo/doc/NOTE/SOFTWARE_ENGINEERING/chapter23.md

 ## Agile planning

-The most commonly used agile approaches such as Scrum (Schwaber, 2004) and extreme programming (Beck, 2000) have a two-stage approach to planning, corresponding to the startup phase in plan-driven development and development planning:
+The most commonly used agile approaches, such as Scrum (Schwaber, 2004) and extreme programming (Beck, 2000) have a two-stage approach to planning, corresponding to the startup phase in plan-driven development and development planning:

 1. Release planning, which looks ahead for several months and decides on the features that should be included in a release of a system.
 2. Iteration planning, which has a shorter-term outlook, and focuses on planning the next increment of a system.